abhimat/EYU-Website/about/About Text.md

+Exploring Your Universe is an annual science outreach day held on the UCLA campus, filled with exciting science demos, activities, and talks.

 Exploring Your Universe 2015 is made possible by the amazing hard work of our coordinators, participating groups, and sponsors.

 ## Organizing Committee